-- Successful completion of the audition process - Equivalent of undergraduate dance history coursework (students lacking this must complete an independent study in DANCE 3411 or 3412: History/Theory/Literature I or II).
-This will be assessed by the HTL area faculty lead prior to the start of Autumn classes and noted in GradCentral on the student's record.
+- Successful completion of the audition process - Equivalent of undergraduate dance history coursework (students lacking this must complete an independent study in DANCE 3411 or 3412: History/Theory/Literature I or II or enroll in DANCE 2401).
+This is assessed by the HTL area faculty lead prior to the start of Autumn classes and noted in GradCentral on the student's record. - Please note that all international graduate students are required to fulfill the federal English composition requirements as stated in the Graduate School Handbook and on the ESL website www.esl.osu.edu.